 The reason the PEG ratio is a better metric to use is because the PEG ratio takes a company’s earnings growth rate into account, providing a more complete picture of the P/E ratio.

 When a stock has a PEG ratio of 1 or less, typically this indicates that the stock could be a bargain.
 Conversely, if a stock is trading a PEG ratio of 2 or higher, this typically indicates that the stock is expensive.

 There are many other factors that come into play with this simple valuation method though, the most important factor being how realistic the forecasted growth rate is.
 When in doubt, always use a conservative growth estimate.

 Nonetheless, use this information as a foundation for your knowledge.
 You will keep learning, and the more you learn, hopefully the more you will begin to earn.
-Our Robinhood Strategy newsletters are great tools for learning how to balance a stock portfolio and screen for stocks.
+Our Robinhood Strategy newsletter is a great tool for learning how to balance a stock portfolio and screen for stocks.

-Please leave a comment below and check our low cost newsletters to see which stocks we own in our portfolios!
+Please leave a comment below and check our low cost newsletters to see which stocks we own in our portfolio!